sayeedkhalshi/content-creation/youtube/control-structure-my-theories/human-context-syllabus.md

 25. How to build the "home - interaction medium" for the truth seekers
 26. Single State Action Mind
 27. Ignored By Spirituality - not allowing pride
-28. Myth Created By Status - to keep charisma we need to exaguarete
+28. Myth Created By Status - to keep charisma we need to exaguarete - ongoing
-29. The wait for the moment, build up is necessary
+29. The wait for the moment, build up is necessary - done
-30. Forceful cohesion and death of individuality
+30. Forceful cohesion and death of individuality - ongoing
-31. Conflict between intentionalism and spirituality
+31. Conflict between intentionalism and spirituality - done
-32. Birth of the Game
+32. Birth of the Game - ongoing
 33. Narrative engineering and purpose engineering
-34. Why deception and corruption is the way
+34. Why deception and corruption is the way - ongoing
-35. Why Micro cycle of collapse is so obvious
+35. Why Micro cycle of collapse is so obvious - ongoing
-36. How to use empathy and personal narrative
+36. How to use empathy and personal narrative - ongoing
-37. Social structure and social construct
+37. Social structure and social contract - ongoing
-38. Intro to spirituality - fundamental building blocks of universe and probability
+38. Intro to spirituality - fundamental building blocks of universe and probability - ongoing
 39. All the networks in human context interacting
-40. How everything is alive
+40. How everything is alive - ongoing
-41. Biggest knowledge on earth is knowing how idea evolves through application and events
+41. Biggest knowledge on earth is knowing how idea evolves through application and events - ongoing
-42. Economics Beyond
+42. Economics Beyond - ongoing
 43. IBN Arabi, Neitshe, Abdul Kadir Jilani (PBUH)
+44. Philosophy is mathematics of human context - ongoing 45.
-44. Why people don't like thinking in the moment real time as that is spiritual god is talking.
-Brings intentionalism
+46. Why people don't like thinking in the moment real time as that is spiritual god is talking.
+Brings intentionalism - ongoing
+47. How to create a personal framework and framework for other topics
+48. Rethinking the economics
+49. Desigining the home interaction medium

 # Done list